 The Guatemala Evidence ProjectProving Command Responsibility in the Guatemalan Civil War

-Piecing Together a Genocide, Document by DocumentThe project reviewed all of the U.S. declassified documents in the National Security Archive’s possession that fall within the period 1978-86: 582 documents from our published collection, and several hundred more that were not published.
-It also examined 50 records of the Guatemalan Armed Forces (including plans, decrees, laws, internal military publications, and published writings by military officers), and 165 of the Army’s General Orders.
-The project created a database, incorporating 542 U.S. and Guatemalan records related to the period covering the governments of Fernando Romeo Lucas García, Efraín Rios Montt, and Oscar Mejía Victores.
-The records were indexed according to title, document type and origin, names of military units and officials, and key terms taken from the records such as “Government-sponsored violence,” “Human rights violations,” “Death squads,” “Political Violence,” and “Massacres.”
+The Project reviewed all U.S. declassified documents in the National Security Archive’s possession from the period 1978-86, including: 582 documents from our published collection; several hundred more unpublished documents.
+50 records of the Guatemalan Armed Forces; and 165 of the Army’s General Orders.
+The Project created a database, incorporating 542 U.S. and Guatemalan records related to the period spanning the governments of Fernando Romeo Lucas García, Efraín Ríos Montt, and Óscar Mejía Victores.
+The records were indexed according to: (i) title, document type, and origin, (ii) names of military units and officials, and (iii) key terms taken from the records such as “government-sponsored violence,” “human rights violations,” “death squads,” “political Violence,” and “massacres.”
 The database facilitated the analysis by narrowing the universe of Guatemala-related records held by the National Security Archive (over 10,000) to those directly relevant to the cases.

-Fernando Triana then conducted a closer examination of the records, and created a chronology of events with annexed documents specifically tailored to support the Spanish charges in the Genocide Case.
-On the basis of the guidelines provided by the Project’s Steering Committee, he searched the documents relevant to human rights violations that took place in the Ixil Triangle formed by the municipalities of Nebaj, Chajul and Cotzal, as well as the municipalities of Sacapulas and Ixcán and the towns of Santa María Tzejá and San Andrés Salcabajá in the department of El Quiché; Rabinal, Río Negro and Plan de Sánchez in the department of Baja Verapaz; municipalities of Nentón and Santa Cruz de Barillas in the department of Huehuetenango; and the municipality of San José Poaquil in the department of Chimaltenango.
+Fernando Triana then conducted a closer examination of the records and created a chronology of events with annexed documents specifically tailored to substantiate the Spanish charges in the Genocide Case.
+On the basis of the guidelines provided by the Project’s Steering Committee, he searched the documents relevant to human rights violations that took place in the Ixil Triangle formed by the municipalities of Nebaj, Chajul and Cotzal, as well as the municipalities of Sacapulas and Ixcán and the towns of Santa María Tzejá and San Andrés Salcabajá in the department of El Quiché; Rabinal, Río Negro and Plan de Sánchez in the department of Baja Verapaz; the municipalities of Nentón and Santa Cruz de Barillas in the department of Huehuetenango; and the municipality of San José Poaquil in the department of Chimaltenango.